 The most common sources of resistance I encounter:

-Operations teams worry about job security: They're not wrong to be concerned—AI does change roles.
+They're not wrong to be concerned, AI does change roles.
 But the fear runs deeper than job loss.
 These are people who've built careers on specific expertise.
 They're worried about becoming obsolete, about losing the skills that made them valuable.

-Middle management sees AI as a threat to their decision-making authority: When you introduce AI systems that can automate reporting or optimize processes, you're potentially removing the tasks that justify management positions.
+When you introduce AI systems that can automate reporting or optimize processes, you're potentially removing the tasks that justify management positions.
 This creates defensive behavior that can quietly kill initiatives.

-IT departments are skeptical of vendor promises: They've been burned before.
+They've been burned before.
 They remember the CRM that took three years to implement, the analytics platform that never delivered on its promises, and the "AI-powered" tool that was just basic automation with clever marketing.

-Finance teams question ROI timelines: Traditional companies operate on established financial models.
+Traditional companies operate on established financial models.
 When you propose an AI investment with a two-year payback period in an organization that typically expects twelve-month returns, you're asking them to trust projections about technology they don't fully understand.

 Start With Business Problems, Not AI Solutions

 This approach works because it reframes the conversation around outcomes people already want.
-You're not asking them to trust AI—you're asking them to trust that you understand their problems.
+You're not asking them to trust AI, you're asking them to trust that you understand their problems.

 Find your entry point through pain, not potential.
 What's costing them money right now?
 What process frustrates everyone?
 What competitive pressure keeps leadership up at night?
 Start there, and let the AI conversation follow naturally.